vjb-collab/cheminformatics-bq/README.md

 - create a new dataset named "cheminformatics"
 - create a connection
-- assign IAM permissions for the connection service account to cloud run (necessary for gen2 cloud functions)
 - create the cloud functions (that wrap RDKit and Biopython)
 - assign IAM permissions for the connection service account to invoke each cloud function
+- assign IAM permissions for the connection service account to the underlying cloud run service (Cloud Functions Gen2)
 - create the BQ functions

 Using the package requires the following permissions: